godotengine/godot-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 additional controller mappings, you can add them by calling :ref:`Input.add_joy_mapping() <class_Input_method_add_joy_mapping>` as early as possible in a script's ``_ready()`` function.

+Once you are satisfied with the custom mapping, you can contribute it for the next Godot version by opening a pull request on the `Godot game controller database <https://github.com/godotengine/godot/blob/master/core/input/godotcontrollerdb.txt>`__.

 My controller works on a given platform, but not on another platform.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~